Prateeksingchn/React-To_Do-List/README.md

 - The `useEffect` hook is used to load tasks from local storage when the component mounts.
 - There are functions to handle form submission (`submitHandler`), toggling task completion status (`completeHandler`), deleting tasks (`deleteHandler`), and editing tasks (`editHandler`).
 - It renders the form for adding tasks, the list of tasks (`TaskList` component), and handles task actions.

-This breakdown should give you a clearer understanding of how the code works and how each part contributes to the overall functionality of the todo list application.
-Let me know if you need further clarification on any specific part!